PatrickFreyy/PlanIt/docs/Usecases/uc4-setCategory.md

 ![OUCD]

-And here is the code of the  `.feature` file for this use case the actual one could be read [here]():
+Here is the code of the code of the feature file belonging to this use case:

 ```feature
 Feature: set category